gextech/mortero/README.md

         --format        Configure esbuild format, default is esm --target        Configure esbuild target,
-                        set to node10.23 when format is not esm --legacy        Transpiles down javascript to ES5 with bublé
+                        set to node10.23 when format is not esm

     -b, --base          Sets the location for embedding resources, default is http://localhost:PORT